PAIR-code/lit/website/src/tutorials/tab-feat-attr.md

 obvious thing to note is that the mean, min, median and max values are all the same when a single data point is selected.

-{% include partials/inset-image image: '/assets/images/tab-feat-attr-image-11.png',
+{%  include partials/inset-image
-  caption: 'TODO'%}
+    image: '/assets/images/tab-feat-attr-image-11.png',
+    caption: 'The results in the tabular feature attribution and salience maps modules will be the same for single datapoint selections.'%}

 #### **A slice of 5 random data points**

 LIT uses a [complex selection model](https://github.com/PAIR-code/lit/blob/main/documentation/ui_guide.md#datapoint-selections) and different modules react to it differently.
 Salience Maps only care about the primary selection (the data point highlighted in a deep cyan hue in the data table) in a slice of elements, whereas Feature Attribution uses the entire list of selected elements.

-{% include partials/info-box title: 'Using Salience Maps to support Tabular Feature Attribution',
+{%  include partials/info-box
+    title: 'Using Salience Maps to support Tabular Feature Attribution',
     text: "Changing primary selection reruns SHAP in the Salience Maps module but not in Tabular Feature Attribution.
 So, we can effectively toggle through the items in our selection one-by-one and see how they compare to the mean values in the Feature Attribution module.
 Another thing to note is that the Salience Maps module supports comparison between a pinned datapoint and the primary selection, so we can do the above comparisons in a pair-wise manner as well."%}

 As we can see in this example, where we run both modules on a slice of 5 elements, the Salience Maps module is only providing its output for the primary